 Read the full story at GlobalPost.

-Read the full article at GlobalPost.
+Read the full story and watch the video at GlobalPost.

 By Jacob Kushner